House Democrats have little room for differences when it comes to passing Biden’s infrastructure proposal

-Previously, Democrats could afford to lose only five votes, but as of next week, they can only lose two and still get any legislation passed without Republican support.
+Previously, Democrats could afford to lose only five votes, but as of next week, they can lose only two and still get any legislation passed without Republican support.
 While that number is expected to tick up as empty seats are filled throughout the summer, the Democratic House majority will remain razor thin.

 As the House sets out to begin crafting Biden’s $2 trillion infrastructure bill, Pelosi (D-Calif.) and her leadership team will have to balance at times competing demands from the liberal and moderate wings of her caucus on spending for such things as highways, bridges, climate change and elder care.
 It is likely to be a trickier task than keeping her members united around a bill aimed at the devastation caused by a pandemic that has killed more than 550,000 Americans.
 And with only a few votes to play with, even a handful of dissenters could upend the party’s plans or force leaders to scale back their ambitions.